baizhiyuan/GM-PHD-PMAU-SLAM/README.md

 5. The function perform_mcs() in MonteCarloSimulations.m utilizes Matlab's Parallel Computing Toolbox to run the simulations with multiple CPU cores in parallel.
 If you don't have Parallel Computing Toolbox installed, simply change the parfor-loop to a regular for-loop.

-6. Please note that as the paper is currently under review, the current version of the code is a preview version.
-It is capable of producing experimental results but does not yet include the internal implementation of the algorithm.
-All code will be fully released after the paper is published.
+6. Please note that, as the paper is currently under review, the present version of the code is a preview.
+It can produce experimental results using the mex-files but does not yet include the full internal implementation of the algorithm.
+The complete code will be released after the paper is published.

 References: